Deep Blue

 Just learn how to say non.

-Taken from a BBC article, 10 types of irritating advice for parents, 28 June 2013.
-Submitted by Angi Holden.
+From 10 types of irritating advice for parents.
+By Angi Holden.

 Prosciutto